 Cloud managed services provides skilled resources that augment in-house functionalities and IT infrastructure to be managed in collaboration with a third-party managed service provider (MSP) via cloud platforms.
 A broad spectrum of MSPs exist, so companies need to carefully consider which characteristics are most important for the MSP they choose.

-Companies need to carefully consider each component of the enterprise cloud journey both separately and in relation to others, because components can intersect at many different points.
+Companies need to carefully consider each component of the cloud journey both separately and in relation to others, because parts can intersect at many different points.
 Such an integrated approach enables companies to create a unique and successful cloud roadmap; ensure their plans are executed based on a strong foundational strategy; and ultimately experience an efficient and timely transformation that is aligned to their business goals and desired outcomes.
 Accenture stands at the forefront of developing cloud solutions and services to guide our clients at the pace of innovation on their journey to cloud.